rbowsley/lamplighthelp/source/16-3-2_Removing_Two_Factor_Authentication_from_Your_Account.markdown

-#  16.3.2 Removing Two Factor Authentication from Your Phone
+#  16.3.2 Removing Two Factor Authentication from Your Account

 > If your phone is lost of stolen, you should ask your system administrator to reset two factor authentication for your login as soon as possible.